andrew-aitchison/gdal/doc/source/drivers/raster/vrc.rst

 String0 ...
 StringN - could this be moved to COMMENTS, or is the structure too useful ?
 TIFFTAG_COPYRIGHT
 TIFFTAG_IMAGEDESCRIPTION
-"VRC ViewRanger Device ID" - related to Digital Right Management (DRM), but not encyption VRCchecksum
+"VRC ViewRanger Device ID" - related to Digital Right Management (DRM), but not encryption VRCchecksum
 GDAL_DMD_LONGNAME
 GDAL_DMD_HELPTOPIC